“ADHD Is An Excuse for Irresponsibility.”

 Psychologist and ADHD expert J. Russell Ramsay has heard that line so many times he’s named it one of his top three myths about ADHD (the other two follow in future myth-munching posts).

-As the co-director at the University of Pennsylvania’s Adult ADHD Treatment and Research Program, he’s noticed that clients often expend much-higher-than-average time and effort trying to meet their responsibilities—typically “twice the effort for half the result.”
+As the co-director at the University of Pennsylvania’s Adult ADHD Treatment and Research Program, he’s noticed that clients often expend much-higher-than-average time and effort trying to meet their responsibilities.
+In other words, they expend “twice the effort for half the result.”
 Instead of seeking an easy way out, he argues, “They want to gain a measure of predictable cause-and-effect in their lives.”

 Harold Meyer, founder of The A.D.D.
 Resource Center in New York City and an ADHD coach, agrees.
 “People with ADHD usually know what needs to be done,” he says.
 “Their difficulty, and continual frustration for both themselves and others, is in doing what they know or, at times, thinking before they act.
 Instead of Ready-Aim-Fire, it’s Ready-Fire-Aim.”